 Dong Nai is a province in southeastern Vietnam, located east and northeast of Ho Chi Minh City (Saigon).
 The largest city in Dong Nai is Bien Hoa.
 Prior to Vietnamese colonization, the area was part of Cambodia up until 1627.
 The area was known as Kâmpéap Srêkatrey in Khmer.

-Dong Nai Province has a system of lakes, dams and rivers, of which Tri An Lake with 323km² and over 60 rivers, rivulets and canals are very favorable for the development of a number of aquatic products: raft bred fish and shrimp.
+Dong Nai Province has a system of lakes, dams, and rivers, of which Tri An Lake with 323km² and over 60 rivers, rivulets, and canals are very favourable for the development of a number of aquatic products: raft bred fish and shrimp.
 Nam Cat Tien prohibited forest became the international bio reservation zone, in the north of Dong Nai province.
 From the mountainous area, Dong Nai River, an inland waterway, flows southeast through Biên Hòa City, Ho Chi Minh City, and villages along its way.
-This river plays an important role on supplying fresh water for the whole area.
+This river plays an important role in supplying fresh water to the whole area.

-Dong Nai lies in the monsoon tropical zone between the north-east and south-west monsoon.
-It is also put under the influence of Pacific Ocean tropic atmosphere between April and October.
+Dong Nai lies in the monsoon tropical zone between the northeast and southwest monsoon.
+It is also put under the influence of the Pacific Ocean Tropic atmosphere between April and October.
 It has two distinct seasons.
 The rainy season lasts from March or April to November and the dry season from December to March or April of the following year.
-Average temperature is between 23.9 – 29.0C, much lower than standard level of the tropical regions (26 – 30C).
+The average temperature is between 23.9 – 29.0C, much lower than the standard level of the tropical regions (26 – 30C).
 Its rainfall is quite high with 1,500 – 2,700mm.

-Dong Nai Province’s weather with regular sunshine, rain and high humidity equally found in the localities facilitates agricultural production and development of industry and cultural and tourism activities.
+Dong Nai Province’s weather with regular sunshine, rain, and high humidity equally found in the localities facilitate agricultural production and development of industry and cultural and tourism activities.